woohoolabs/yang/README.md

 // Checks if the document has a "links" member
 $hasLinks = $document->hasLinks();

-// Retrieves the links "member" as a Links instance
+// Retrieves the "links" member as a Links instance
 $links = $document->links();

 $selfLink = $links->self();         // Returns a Link instance or null